VeryGoodErotica/geekPub/FontSubsetting/README.md

 This set includes all glyphs defined in the
-[Windows Glyph List 4](https://en.wikipedia.org/wiki/Windows_Glyph_List_4) with the addition of five glyphs not in the official WGL4.
+[Windows Glyph List 4](https://en.wikipedia.org/wiki/Windows_Glyph_List_4) with the addition of some glyphs not in the official WGL4.

 It includes all of Windows-1252 (Windows Western), Windows-1250 (Windows Central European), Windows-1251 (Windows Cyrillic), Windows-1253 (Windows Greek), Windows-1254 (Windows Turkish), Windows 1257 (Windows Baltic) and MS-DOS codepage 437.

-Four of the five added glyphs are Romainian letters added to many Windows fonts in Windows Vista (`U+0218-021B`) and the fifth is the sound recording copyright symbol (`U+2117`).
+Four of the added glyphs are Romainian letters added to many Windows fonts in Windows Vista (`U+0218-021B`) and a fifth is the sound recording copyright symbol (`U+2117`).
+I also added the rest of the so-called ‘Vulgar Fractions’ that were not already in WGL4.

 My personal *opinion* is that this subset should only be used if most of your content is covered by the `WesternLatinRange.txt` but your content also includes